afiore/extraloop/README.md

     loop_on('div.post') { |posts| posts.reject { |post| post.attr(:class) == 'sticky' } }

 Both the `loop_on` and the `extract` methods may be called with a selector, a block or a combination of the two.
 By default, when parsing DOM documents, `extract` will call
 `Nokogiri::XML::Node#text()`.
-Alternatively, `extract` also accepts an attribute name and block, this will be evaluated in the context of the current iteration element.
+Alternatively, `extract` also accepts an attribute name and a block.
+The latter is evaluated in the context of the current iteration's element.

     # extract a story's title
     extract(:title, 'h3')